crajcan/the_rust_programming_language/notes.md

 #### Allowing Transference of Ownership Between Threads with Send

-Types that implement `Send` can be transferred between threads. `Rc<T>` is not `Send`, because two or more threads could try to update the reference count at the same time.
+Types that implement `Send` can be moved between threads. `Rc<T>` is not `Send`, because two or more threads could try to update the reference count at the same time.
 Any type composed entirely of `Send` types is automaticaly marked `Send`.

 #### Allowing Access from Multiple Threads with Sync